nordic-institute/X-Road/README.md

 The timing results were:
 - Download and install pre-requisites (Git): 1 minute.
+- Download and install Docker: 30 seconds.
 - Clone Security Server Sidecar repository: 10 seconds.
-- Download and install Docker: 30 seconds.
-- Build Consumer image: 17 minutes 30 seconds.
+- Run image: 30 seconds.
-- Build Provider image (Using the consumer image as base): 3 minutes 30 seconds.
+- Wait until the UI becomes accessible: 50 seconds
+- Import anchor and initial configuration: 1 minute
+- Pick timestamp service: 30 seconds
+- Create CSRs and send them for signing, import certificates and register the auth certificate: about 3 minutes for an advanced user
+- Configure member in central server and register the subsystem: about 2 minutes for an advanced user
+- Add client and wait until it's green: 1 minute and 30 seconds

+Based on the study, the installation and configuration of the Sidecar from scratch can take approximately 11 minutes for an advanced user.

 ### 1.11 Logging Level